 Sports drinks contain more sugar than you may realize.

 After water, the second ingredient in some popular brands of sports drinks is high fructose corn syrup.
 Some sports drinks contain as much as 19 grams of added sugar which means that bacteria present in your child’s mouth are being given exactly what they need to grow.
-According to expert orthodontists at East Gate Orthodontics, the sugar content in sports drink is harmful for braces because it may be difficult to clean teeth with braces on.
+According to expert orthodontists at Omar Orthodontics, the sugar content in sports drink is harmful for braces because it may be difficult to clean teeth with braces on.

 The high acidity of sports drinks can damage tooth enamel.